 - Gain consciousness of the bigger picture: We all breathe in and out while practicing yoga to gain consciousness of our mind and body.
 Being aware of the options you have and the impact of these options, can help an investor to take an informed decision.

 - Practice make man perfect: Learning yoga asanas and becoming comfortable with it demands an investment of time, efforts, and patience.
-While making stock market investments, you need to be patient to let your investments grow while simultaneously monitoring them.
+While making stock market long term investments, you need to be patient to let your investments grow while simultaneously monitoring them.

 - Life is all about balance: It is all about striking a right yoga pose to gain the maximum benefits.
-Stock market investments are also all about the right balance of stocks in your portfolio.
+Stock market long term investments are also all about the right balance of stocks in your portfolio.

 - Life is too short to learn from your mistakes: A yoga expert guides you to understand when to hold the yoga pose, when to breathe in and out and the importance of each asana.
 Similarly, a good financial advisor conducts fundamental research so the probability of you falling into a trap is minimal.
 They guide you on when to exit and enter the market, portfolio composition and the rationale behind why a particular stock is a good buy or a sell.